Reference Guide

 Raspberry Pi Users: Installation via PiWheels

-If you're using a Raspberry Pi and need to manage PostgreSQL connections in Python, you're in luck! pgmonkey is now available on PiWheels, which provides pre-built Python packages optimized for Raspberry Pi.
+pgmonkey is available on PiWheels, providing pre-built packages optimized for Raspberry Pi.

 pip3 install pgmonkey